amaresh-sm/astra-codemod-migration/tasks/instruction.md

 and package utilities.
 Preserve the package-root export and direct jscodeshift helpers as well as the CLI path.
 Keep existing JavaScript transforms working, including collection traversal, builders, comments, formatting, and supported JavaScript, TypeScript, and TSX syntax.
 Use the supplied source and public compatibility materials as the migration baseline.
-Additional behavior is checked privately by the verifier.
-The public behavior requirements are defined in `contracts/migration.contract.json`; use that contract as the authoritative compatibility target.
+The public behavior requirements are defined in
+`contracts/migration.contract.json`; use that contract as the authoritative compatibility target.

 The public CLI, transform API, outputs, errors, options, file-writing behavior, and compatibility semantics must remain unchanged.